 Category Archives: Fine Motor

-Fine Motor Tools for Academic Instruction
+Enhancing Learning with Fine Motor Tools

 Here is a list of some simple fine motor activity ideas that can be used to support academic learning within the classroom environment.
 If you get creative you can come up with several ways to mix and match items to multiply the possibilities.
 Remember to share with your teachers.